15% Increase in Retail Sales: a Success Story

 Personalisation and convenience are common trends across retail sub-sectors.
 Customers are looking for an experience tailored to their preferences and expect products to be available at the right time, in the right quantity and in the right quality.
 To respond to these consumer demands, there is a need to free up the teams' time for customer service and simultaneously guarantee the robustness of the logistical processes that ensure the availability of products.

 In this context, a project team was identified involving elements from the different areas of the shop.
-The objective of the project team was to increase the productivity of logistical tasks, eliminating the number of shop disruptions and freeing up the teams' time.
+The objective of the project team was to increase the productivity of logistical tasks, eliminating the number of shop disruptions and freeing up the teams' time to dedicate to customer service.

-To meet the proposed challenge, the team began by analysing the processes and tasks, which allowed them to identify the potential for improvement, followed by the solutions design.
+To meet the proposed challenge, the team began by analysing the processes and tasks, which allowed them to identify the potential for improvement, followed by the design of the solution.

 Root causes analysis

-The lack of consistency between the organisation of the shop's back warehouse and the shop's layout proved to be one of the causes for productivity loss and increased stockouts, due to the excessive handling of articles.
+The lack of consistency between the organisation of the shop's back warehouse and the shop's layout proved to be one of the causes of productivity loss and increased stockouts, due to the excessive handling of products.
 This mismatch, despite allowing each location to be optimised, causes many losses during replenishment, since it requires longer journeys and empty runs.

-The identification and resolution of stockouts in the line-up is carried out in an ad-hoc way.
-This leads to a loss of productivity for the team, which leaves the tasks it is carrying out behind to urgently respond to disruptions.
-Additionally, the replacement of the product in the aisle after a stockout has already occurred has a negative impact on customer experience, and consequently on sales.
+The identification and resolution of stockouts on-self are carried out in an ad-hoc way.
+This leads to a loss of productivity for the team, which leaves the tasks it is carrying out behind to urgently respond to unanticipated replenishment needs.

-All of these factors have a direct or indirect negative impact on the three most important indicators of shop operations: sales, productivity and stockouts.
+All of these factors have a direct or indirect negative impact on the three most important indicators of shop operations: sales, productivity and customer service.
 Thus, the solution design contemplated initiatives to boost productivity, reduce or eliminate stockouts and increase retail sales.

 How to increase retail sales and productivity, while reducing stockouts